quarksuite/legacy/API.md

 ## Build formats

 These functions build your data into strings of various file formats ready to download with the native filesystem API or library of your choice.
-The currently supported formats include `css` custom properties, `sass`, `less`, `styl` variables, and raw `json`.
+The currently supported formats include `css` custom properties, `sass`, `less`, `styl` variables, and `raw` JSON.

 Also included in this section are integration formats that build your data to be consumable by other design token or UI theming tools.
 For now, only [Style Dictionary properties][styleD] (`sd`) and [Tailwind theme data][tailwind] (`tw`) are supported.

 Once built, your tokens are completely ready to use.

 > Every build format and integration uses the standard token dictionary object.
-You can [read about the spec](tdspec) in the
+You can [read about the spec][tdspec] in the usage documentation.
-> usage documentation.
+>
-The examples use the simplest possible dictionaries for demonstration.
+> The examples use the simplest possible dictionaries for demonstration.

 ### css